 Questions about compost?
 Email [email protected]

 We compost food scraps locally at our processing site under the Queensboro Bridge in LIC, Queens and at our Salt Lot facility located on the Gowanus Canal in Brooklyn.
-In 2016, we diverted over 1 million pounds of organic waste from landfills!
-Email [email protected] to learn about tours.
+In 2019, we diverted over 1.7 million pounds of organic waste from landfills!

 We help improve the soil in our neighborhood by distributing finished compost to community greening groups and through volunteer powered stewardship events.
 To help out, contact us at [email protected]